MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acpiioct/ns-acpiioct-_acpi_eval_input_buffer_simple_integer_v1.md

 ### -field DUMMYUNIONNAME.MethodName

+A four-element ASCII character array that contains the name of a control method, for example, 'ABCD.'

 ### -field DUMMYUNIONNAME.MethodNameAsUlong

+A value of type ULONG that contains the name of the method in the format (ULONG) ('DCBA'), where the method name is the four-element ASCII character array 'ABCD.'

-#### - Signature
+### -field Signature

 The signature of an integer input buffer, which must be set to ACPI_EVAL_INPUT_BUFFER_SIMPLE_INTEGER_SIGNATURE.

-#### - IntegerArgument
+### -field IntegerArgument

 An argument value of type ULONG that is passed as input to the control method.

-#### - MethodName

-A four-element ASCII character array that contains the name of a control method, for example, 'ABCD.'

-#### - MethodNameAsUlong

-A value of type ULONG that contains the name of the method in the format (ULONG) ('DCBA'), where the method name is the four-element ASCII character array 'ABCD.'

 ## -remarks